starknetfndn/defispring/backend/README.md

 ## Running the project locally for testing purposes

 You can launch the API locally by first installing Rust and then running `cargo run`.
-The API will be available at http://127.0.0.1:8080 .
+The API will be available at http://127.0.0.1:8080/ENDPOINT .

+You can check if it's running at http://127.0.0.1:8080/swagger-ui/

 ## Endpoints